datagrok-ai/public/help/datagrok/solutions/domains/chem/chem.md

 identify structural transformation rules that can be used to improve potency and ADMET properties during lead optimization.
-This tool automatically detects matched molecule pairs in your dataset and calculates the difference in property or activity values between them coupled with fragmets variation.
+This tool automatically detects matched molecule pairs in your dataset and calculates the difference in property or activity values between them coupled with fragments variation.
 The mean change in property or activity values across your dataset represents the expected size of the change when the transformation is applied to a molecule.